Hi there, my name is Timea. Welcome to my blog!

 I also believe that if you want more strength, then you need to challenge yourself more.

-During every tougher workout or running race, I am faced with the choice of either dealing with the discomfort, or playing it safe for fear, or quitting.
+During every tough race or workout, I am faced with the choice of either dealing with the discomfort, or playing it safe for fear, or quitting.
 It is when you face the discomfort, the fatigue and the fear, you grow stronger and develop true grit.
-I have certainly been able to develop a resilient mindset and gained more confidence in all walks of life through the physical dimension.
+I have certainly been able to develop a resilient mindset and gained more confidence in all walks of life through this physical dimension.

-It has also been scientifically proven that exercise physically remodels our brains for top performance and can positively alter our mental states, preparing us for a stronger response to all sorts of challenges.
+It has also been scientifically proven that exercise physically remodels our brains for top performance and can positively alter our mental states, preparing us for a stronger response to all sorts of challenges that we may face in life.

 Who is this blog for?